MarcoMaz/wikipedia-viewer-js/README.md

 <h1>Wikipedia Viewer JQUERY</h1>
 <h2>Description</h2>

-<p>FCC project of a responsive Wikipedia viewer built using Html5, Css3, Scss, and JQuery.
+<p>Free Code Camp project of a responsive Wikipedia viewer.
 Users can either search entries in a search box and see the resulting first five Wikipedia entries or click a button to see a random Wikipedia entry.</p>

 <h2>Technologies used</h2>